nova3ris/Pearl-Loading-Bot/README.md

 - `!chamber add/del [name]` - Adds or deletes someones pearl chamber.
 - `!whitelist add/del [username]` - Adds or removes someone from the whitelist.
 - `!home` - Makes the bot walk to its home point.
+- `!afk on/off` - Turns AntiAFK on or off

 ## Discord Commands
 - `!stop` - Stops the bot until it is started up again.